drewblessing/gitlab-cli/README.md

 _Required Gems_

+If you install from rubygems below then you will not need to install these required gems yourself.
+The gem package manager will attempt to install the proper versions for you.

 1. thor >= 0.17.0 and < 0.19
 2. json >= 1.7.7 and < 1.8
 3. rest-client >= 1.6.7 and < 1.7